James-VT/MS2_Gloucestershire_Battlefields/README.md

 # Credits

 ## Wikipedia
+Wikipedia was used extensively for this project.
+Links to specific pages from which information or text was taken are below.

 ### Tewkesbury battle information
 The information about the Battle of Tewkesbury used for this site was taken from the battle's [wikipedia page.](https://en.wikipedia.org/wiki/Battle_of_Tewkesbury)